 Twelve sites were selected across the GVWSA, most of which were in the Leech WSA.
 A few key streams in the Sooke WSA were included to facilitate preliminary comparison between the two WSAs for reference to future diversion scenarios.
 The three Sooke WSA sites were: Rithet, Judge, and Deception creeks.
 The nine Leech WSA sites were: Weeks, Chris, Jarvis, and Lazar creeks (headwaters), Leech River at the head (below of the confluence of headwaters), Cragg Creek, West Leech River, Leech River at the beach below confluence of West Leech, and the Leech River at the Tunnel (Figure 2).

 Rithet Creek is the largest tributary (11.12 km2 basin) to Sooke Reservoir and Judge Creek is the second largest (8.33 km2 basin).
 The Leech River Tunnel (currently deactivated) terminates at Deception Gulch (‘Deception’), a small tributary (4.02 km2 basin) to Deception Reservoir; as such, Deception Reservoir could be used as a balancing reservoir for future inter-basin transfers, and it is separated entirely from the current water supply (Sooke Reservoir) by a dam.
 The Leech WSA includes two major tributary sub-basins: West Leech River (20.85 km2) and Cragg Creek (28.06 km2).
 The Cragg crk sub-basin included two headwater sub-basins: Lazar (4.74 km2) and Jarvis (1.51 km2).
 The Leech-Beach site was located just downstream from the confluence of West Leech River with the Leech River mainstem (94.09 km2 sub-basin).
 And near the effective mouth of the Leech WSA, the Leech Tunnel basin included the entire Leech WSA (95.3 km2).
 Headwaters of the Leech River included Weeks and Chris Creek sub-basins; Weeks sub-basin (11.52 km2) encompassed Weeks Lake and surrounding wetlands (Jordan Meadows fen), and Chris crk sub-basin (5.8 km2) included smaller Worley Lake.
-Below the confluence of Weeks and Chris crk is the Leech-head site (20.59 km2 sub-basin), the head of Leech River.
+Below the confluence of Weeks and Chris crk is the Leech-head site (20.59 km2 sub-basin).